-We are committed to promoting and facilitating revitalization and economic development along the Lyell Corridor, while also encouraging preservation and restoration, with our partners at the Landmark Society of WNY, the City of Rochester, and New York State.
-We will work diligently to promote the rich cultural history & diversity of the district area and Upstate NY.
-We will promote and generate regional tourism, and we are driven by our motivation to revitalize the Lyell Corridor and its surrounding areas, and driven by our vision to create a safe, vibrant and sustainable "community benefit district" in the area, for all to enjoy together, as a true historic treasure of Rochester.
+We are committed to promoting and facilitating revitalization and economic development along the Lyell Corridor, while also encouraging preservation and restoration, with our partners at the Landmark Society of WNY, the City of Rochester, Monroe County, and New York State.
+We will work diligently to promote the area's multi-cultural history and its rich diversity.
+We will promote and generate regional tourism, and we are driven by our motivation to revitalize the Lyell Corridor and its surrounding areas; and very passionately driven by our vision to create a safe, vibrant and sustainable Community Benefit District in the area, for all to enjoy together, as a true historic treasure of Rochester.

 1) Welcoming & attracting new business, housing and retail investment;

 2) Helping create jobs and promoting greater economic prosperity;

 3) Raising funds for the poor, needy, hungry, homeless and less fortunate;

 4) Helping alleviate poverty through economic development, job training, and by promoting entrepreneurship and educational opportunities;